fxfactorial/reasonml-brotli/README.md

 # Issues

-1. Because libbrotli is only exposing the decoder as a library, that's I have I to link against, aka no compressing yet.
+1. I suck at `C++` so its maybe not the most idiomatic but it works.
-2. I suck at `C++`
+2. Some low hanging fruit available for refactoring, leaving it for a pull request for a developer eager to get into open-source.